challey17/SDG-guide-for-jr-devs/README.md

-# Suncoast Developer’s Guild’s Guide for Junior Developers
+# The Suncoast Developers Guild Guide for Junior Developers

 Or